Jay-ni13/kickstarter-analysis/README.md

 For this analysis, we began with a dataset of 4114 unique Kickstarter campaigns from 2009 to 2017.
 The dataset was further refined by category and subcategory to target projects specifically related to our client's interests.

 ### Analysis of Outcomes Based on Launch Date
-To determine where certain projects succeeded or failed based on their launch date, we utilized Excel's conditional formatting to create a pivot table based on the 'theater' category and their date of creation in our dataset.
+To determine where certain projects succeeded or failed based on their launch date, we utilized Excel's conditional formatting to create a pivot table based on the 'theater' category and their date of creation in our dataset:
 ![Theater Outcomes Table](https://github.com/Jay-ni13/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_Table.png)
-The following line chart visualizes the relationship between the outcomes and launch months of the 1369 theater projects in our data subset.
+The following line chart visualizes the relationship between the outcomes and launch months of the 1369 theater projects in our data subset:

 ![Theater Outcomes Based on Launch Date](https://github.com/Jay-ni13/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
-To assess the fundraising goals of our dataset's 'plays' subcategory and their rate of success, failure, or cancelation, we created the following table utilizing Excel's =COUNTIFS() function.
+To assess the fundraising goals of our dataset's 'plays' subcategory and their rate of success, failure, or cancelation, we created the following table utilizing Excel's =COUNTIFS() function:
-![Outcomes vs Goals Table](https://github.com/Jay-ni13/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals_Table.png) This line chart visulizes how the amount goal ranges relate to the percentage of successful, failed, or canceled plays projects in our data subset.
+![Outcomes vs Goals Table](https://github.com/Jay-ni13/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals_Table.png) This line chart visulizes how the amount goal ranges relate to the percentage of successful, failed, or canceled plays projects in our data subset:
 ![Outcomes Based on Goal](https://github.com/Jay-ni13/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered